Ruben van Bommel: International career

 Van Bommel was called up for the Netherlands under-20 team on 17 March 2023 by national team manager Martijn Reuser.
 On 25 March 2023, he made his international debut for the under-20s in a 2–1 friendly win against France U20.

+In September 2026, he was included in the senior Netherlands national football team squad for the first time, ahead of the start of the 2026–27 UEFA Nations League.
+Hs made his debut against Germany on 24 September as a second-half substitute, becoming the third generation of his family to play senior football for the Netherlands after his father and grandfather.
+He contributed an assist for Cody Gakpo to secure a late 1–1 draw in the match.

 Style of play

 A left winger, Van Bommel is known for his acceleration, skillset, and for his runs into the box.
 He has been compared to Ángel Di María by Hans Kraay Jr.

 Personal life

 Van Bommel's father is Mark van Bommel, and his brother is Thomas van Bommel, while his maternal grandfather is Bert van Marwijk.
 His father played for the Netherlands in the 2010 FIFA World Cup final, in which van Marwijk was the manager.